andreysaf/PDF-SDK-Evaluation-2021/README.md

 #### Leverage An Existing Viewer

-The amount features and effort required to get an existing viewer up and running can vary greatly.
+The amount of features and effort required to get an existing viewer up and running can vary greatly.
 Some things to consider are:

 - Is rendering consistent between browsers
 - How much time and effort does it take to integrate the viewer into an existing web application